Shaka Heyward: Professional career

 After going unselected in the 2023 NFL draft, Heyward signed with the Cincinnati Bengals as an undrafted free agent.
 He was waived on August 29, 2023, then re-signed to the practice squad the following day.
-He signed a reserve/future contract after the season on January 8, 2024.
-He was waived again on August 27, 2024, then re-signed to the practice squad the following day.
+He signed a reserve/future contract with Cincinnati after the season on January 8, 2024.
+He was waived again on August 27, then re-signed to the practice squad the following day.
 He was elevated to the active roster for the team's Week 11 game against the Los Angeles Chargers and made his NFL debut in the game, appearing on 24 special teams snaps.
 He was signed to the active roster on December 2.

+Heyward began the 2025 season as one of Cincinnati's reserve linebackers, logging 10 combined tackles over eight appearances.
+In Week 8 against the New York Jets, Heyward suffered a hairline fracture in his fibula, necessitating an injured reserve placement on October 28, 2025.
+He was activated on December 12, ahead of the team's Week 15 matchup against the Baltimore Ravens.

+Heyward signed a one-year contract extension with Cincinnati on January 5, 2026.

+On August 30, 2026, Heyward was waived by the Bengals as part of final roster cuts and re-signed to the practice squad the next day.